As I said: Vladimir was Iago, and John was Othello.

 Eileen, our English teacher, followed me out to check on me.
 I was still yelling out my frustration.
 “NO!
 I’m fucking DONE!”

-“Please, Rachel, calm down,” Eileen said.
+“Please, Emma, calm down,” Eileen said.
 “Go to the toilets – wash your face – take your time.
 It’ll be alright,” she assured me.

 I clutched the sink with both hands, head bent down as I tried to focus on deep breathing.
 I was that frustrated.
 So I splashed my face, I slowed my heart rate, and I returned to the auditorium still with the conviction that John would let us – me – down.